GPS Reception and Interference

 You can use an STK Area Target to define a waypoint at the centroid of the selected area target, or, combined with the Area Target Search procedure, to define a search area.

-1. Select STK Area Target () in the Select Site Type: list once the Site Properties dialog box opens.
+1. Select STK Area Target () in the Select Site Type: list in the Site Properties dialog box.

 2. Select Test_Area () in the Link To: list.